vfarcic/devops26/manuscript/02-intro.md

 Among other things, Jenkins X installs Nexus where we can store our libraries.
 While that is useful for many projects, we will not need it in the examples that follow.
 By disabling it, we'll avoid reserving resources we won't use.

-W> We will use `Static Jenkins Server and Jenkinsfiles` and switch to the serverless flavor later.
-Jenkins X 1.x has the static flavor as the default, while version 2.x changed to serverless as the default option.
-It is tempting to keep pressing the enter key to use the default answer on every question since Jenkins X provides sane defaults.
-For now (until instructed otherwise) please make sure to choose the static flavor.

 For your convenience, bookmarks to the relevant sub-chapters are as follows.

 * [Creating A Google Kubernetes Engine (GKE) Cluster With jx](#jx-create-cluster-gke)